eBay Flipping – How to get started flipping

-Yes, it is possible to make a full-time income from home selling things on eBay and I have a lovely family that is here to help you.
+And yes, it is possible to make a full-time income from home selling things on eBay.

 How to sell things online for profit?

-Here’s Rob for you to explain how you can get started even as a beginner!
+For more details here’s Rob to explain how you can get started flipping on eBay even as a beginner.

 1. How did you start flipping things to sell on eBay?